Introducing William Henry

 I was in my mid-20s, gorging on novels (like The Crow Road by Iain Banks) and films (like The Shawshank Redemption), but my first manuscript (a co-authored, unedited, 144,000-word version of The Julian Calendar) didn’t make the grade.
 More work would be needed.

 Twenty-five years on, the time is right.
-Stories like mine are the ideal antidote to a digital malaise – a feeling that life is more about technology than humans, and more about soundbites and celebrity than love and yearning and earnest endeavours.
+Stories like mine are the ideal antidote to a digital malaise – that feeling that life is more about technology than humans, and more about soundbites and celebrity than love and yearning and earnest endeavours.

 So, I would like to introduce you to William Henry – Simon as the novelist I was always destined to be.